Guest Blogs, Writing Advice Guest Blogger Guest Blogs, Writing Advice Guest Blogger

 Hi readers and writerly friends!

-This week in Freelancing, we’re continuing the Book Writing 101 series with the 3rd part of the series, How to Achieve A Good Story Pacing.
+This week in the Freelancing category, we’re continuing the Book Writing 101 series with our third post—how to achieve good story pacing.
 If you’re looking for the rest of the series, it will be linked at the end of the blog post!

 Pacing is an element of storytelling that seems to trip up many new writers.
 It can be hard to pin down.
 What is a good pacing for a story?
 Well, to get a better idea of good story pacing, we have to look at bad story pacing first.